Accreditation and Membership

 About Our Institution

 The London School of Management and Technology (LSMT), based in the United Kingdom, is a distinguished institution focused on providing world-class education in business, management, and technology.
-With diverse programmes at the bachelor’s, master’s, and doctoral levels, we offer a blend of flexible learning options, including online, onsite, and hybrid platforms, to accommodate the needs of today’s global students.
-As part of our commitment to quality, we maintain an extensive framework of accreditations and memberships, aligning with European and global standards in higher education.
+With a diverse range of programmes at the bachelor's, master's, and doctoral levels, we offer a blend of flexible learning options, including online, onsite, and hybrid delivery modes, to accommodate the needs of today’s global learners.
+As part of our commitment to quality, we maintain a comprehensive framework of accreditations and memberships, aligned with European and international standards in higher education.

-As a member of the Euro American Education Group, we join a network of renowned institutions, including the European Institute of Management and Technology in Switzerland, France, and Birchwood University in the USA.
-This affiliation enhances the academic and professional standards upheld by us, ensuring that students benefit from international academic exposure and accreditation that meets the highest quality standards.
+As a member of the Euro American Education Group, we are part of a network of renowned institutions, including the European Institute of Management and Technology, Switzerland; Euro American Institute, Malta; Euro American Institute, France; and Birchwood University, USA.
+This affiliation enhances the academic and professional standards we uphold, ensuring that students benefit from international academic exposure and qualifications that meet the highest quality standards.

 Dual Degree Opportunities

-At the London School of Management and Technology (LSMT), all students benefit from an exclusive opportunity to pursue various dual degree options, allowing them to graduate with degrees from both LSMT and LSMT's other partner institutes.
-This unique academic pathway enhances the value and global recognition of their qualifications, ensuring that graduates are well-prepared for international career opportunities and are recognised by institutions and employers worldwide.
+At the London School of Management and Technology (LSMT), students benefit from exclusive opportunities to pursue a range of dual degree options, enabling them to graduate with qualifications awarded by LSMT and its partner institutions.
+This distinctive academic pathway enhances the value and global recognition of their qualifications, ensuring that graduates are well prepared for international career opportunities and are recognised by employers and academic institutions worldwide.

 Euro American Education Group